sleighzy/openfaas-minio-notification-webhook/README.md

 Run the below command to use Buildx to create an image that supports both amd64 and arm64 architectures, and push it to the registry.
-This sets the `GO111MODULE` build arg to `on` so that the `GO_REPLACE.txt` is used and the Go dependencies retrieved during the build process.
+This sets the `GO111MODULE` build arg to `on` so that the Go dependencies are retrieved during the build process.
 Whilst the `GO111MODULE` entry can be added to the `slack.yml` file as per the OpenFaaS documentation this does not appear to be used when performing shrinkwrap builds, the argument must still be provided when running `docker buildx build`.

 ```sh
 $ docker buildx build \